 We’ve come a long way since mattresses were stuffed with animal fur, and these days there are three popular materials used to construct a quality mattress – springs/coils, foam, and memory foam.

 When it comes to coils it easy to get in a twist, so let’s help you out with the jargon.
-There are 4 types of mattress coil and they vary in their response range– this is the change in firmness as the spring is compressed. [please add image for each type of coil, you can do a google image search]
+There are 4 types of mattress coil and they vary in their response range– this is the change in firmness as the spring is compressed.

 - Bonnell coils are an adaptation from buggy seat springs and is the oldest and most common spring design in modern mattresses.
 The hourglass-shaped coils are laced together, which means there is no motion isolation.
 Nowadays, more advanced coil technology is available on the market.